edspencer/bragdoc-ai/research/Brag-Documents-Benefits.md

 ## Conclusion

 Brag documents are powerful tools that empower professionals to take control of their career narratives.
 By diligently recording and reflecting on personal achievements, individuals position themselves for success in performance reviews, promotions, and beyond.
-Embracing technological advancements like the concept of **Brag.ai** can further enhance this practice, making it more efficient and effective.
+Embracing technological advancements like the concept of **bragdoc.ai** can further enhance this practice, making it more efficient and effective.

 Maintaining a brag document is more than just an exercise in self-promotion; it's a strategic approach to personal and professional development.
 Whether through traditional methods or innovative solutions, the key is consistent and honest documentation of your accomplishments.